 “I may forget some words in English and not know how to communicate.”

 “I’ll get sick – am already!”

 We will be revisiting these as the project develops.
 One thing we encouraged the students to do is keep diaries/journals.
-We will summarize their entries in the following weeks.
 By all means, the most effective means to deal with anxiety is being busy; reflecting on your experiences also helps.
 We will share our activities and own reflections in another blog post.